Cyber-Duck/Mail-Grasp/README.md

 It checks if exactly `$count` emails have been enqueued.

 ```
-$this->visit('/route/which/queues/2/emails')
+$this->visit('/route/which/enqueues/2/emails')
     ->seeEmailsInQueue(2);
 ```

 ###dontSeeEmails / notSeeEmails
-It checks that no email has been sent.
+It checks that no email has been sent or enqueued.

 ```
 $this->visit('/route/with/no/emails')